audacity/audacity-support/analyzers/analysis-plugins.md

 Author: Steve Daulton

-Based on a plug-in by Will McCown.
+Based on a plugin by Will McCown.

 #### Displayed Results